Online journalism in India: Traditional media companies

 The internet in India was not available to private users until 1995.
-By 1998 there were only 48 daily newspapers that operated on the internet.
+By 1998, only 48 daily newspapers operated on the internet.
 By 2006 the number has steadily climbed to reach 116 newspapers and is predicted to grow as more people in India get access to the web.
 The first newspapers to adopt an online format were generally English speaking because they had more of a global audience.
 However, as more users gained access more Indian language papers began to surface.
 A lot of these new websites were generic versions of the daily paper and were not edited once published.
-They were operated by minimal staffs.
+They were operated by minimal staffing.
 In some instances a single editor would upload data to a third party pre-formatted interface which would allow stories to be published under general headings such as Local News, International, Sports, etc. A large majority of online newspapers in India don't receive advertisement revenue for their web editions and, with the exception of the major papers, most websites are being operated at a loss.
 Most publications have been slow to incorporate modern web features such as video clips or imbedded audio.
 One of the biggest concerns is economic viability due to lack of ad revenue.
 Indian journalism sites have also been slow to adopt the modern practice of online purchasing.
 This means that when someone visits the website they are unable to order the paper directly or purchase products through advertisements.

 Criticism

 Many online newspapers in India are criticised for being hastily thrown together with little care from publishers about content.
 A majority of websites lack simple features such as “about us” or feedback.
-While the major publishers like the Times Group will list email addresses of its writers and editors many of the small daily newspapers only have a simple imbedded box on their website for feedback.
+While major publishers like the Times Group list email addresses of its writers and editors; many of the small daily newspapers only have a simple imbedded box on their website for feedback.
 This makes it difficult for readers to communicate with newspaper staff.

 Online media with print products, such as OPEN magazine, have been instrumental in providing checks and balances on other forms of media.
 OPEN broke that Barkha Dutt, widely regarded as India's top journalist, was involved with the Radia tapes controversy, which very little of the print media discussed.
 Radia, a lobbyist, was involved in corruption regarding the use and sale of 2G wireless spectrum.
 Her attempt to rehabilitate her reputation was hampered by the combative style she tried to do it with.